Understanding Graceful Routing Engine Switchover

 Graceful Routing Engine Switchover Concepts

-The graceful Routing Engine switchover (GRES) feature in Junos OS and Junos OS Evolved enables a router with redundant Routing Engines to continue forwarding packets, even if one Routing Engine fails.
-GRES preserves interface and kernel information.
-Traffic is not interrupted.
+The graceful Routing Engine switchover (GRES) feature in Junos OS and Junos OS Evolved enables a device with redundant Routing Engines to continue forwarding packets even if one Routing Engine fails.
+GRES preserves interface and kernel information, and traffic is not interrupted.
 However, GRES does not preserve the control plane.

-Neighboring routers detect that the router has experienced a restart and react to the event in a manner prescribed by individual routing protocol specifications.
+Neighboring devices detect that the device has experienced a restart and react to the event in a manner prescribed by individual routing protocol specifications.

 To preserve routing during a switchover, GRES must be combined with either: